anjaneya4/searchassist/README.md

 searchassist
 ============

-assists in searching keys occurinf in a document.
+this program is a browser addon which assists in searching keys occuring in a document.